adam-on-the-internet/dsm-pth/src/assets/rules-archive/2021_06_28/transcription.md

 Any citizen may request
-to have an item placed on the Agenda (including a request to speak) by filing such request in writing with the City Clerk on or after the date ten days preceding a regular Council meeting but prior to 5:00 P.M. on the Tuesday preceding a regular Council meeting.
-All such requests, up to a maximum of twenty items, shall be placed under a single item number, but last on the agenda, by lettered paragraph and limited collectively to no more than forty minutes in duration.
-Each item shall receive up to two minutes time and shall not be recalculated or additional speakers recognized if the time used by any speaker is less than two minutes or the collective time for all speakers is less than forty minutes.
+to have an item placed on the Agenda (including a request to speak) by filing such request in writing with the City Clerk on or after the date ten days preceding a regular Council meeting but prior to
+5:00 P.M. on the
+Tuesday preceding a regular Council meeting.
+All such requests,
+up to a maximum of twenty items, shall be placed under a single item number, but last on the agenda, by lettered paragraph and limited collectively to no more than forty minutes in duration.

+Each item shall receive up to two minutes time and shall not be recalculated or additional speakers recognized if the time used by any speaker is less than two minutes or the collective time for all speakers is less than forty-minutes.

 No other person may speak on any such item.
-Any requested item not included on the agenda due to the collective time limit and maximum number of items specified herein being exceeded, shall, subject to such time limit and maximum number of items applied to each Agenda for a subsequent regular meeting, move in the same order received by the City Clerk to the Agenda for the next regular meeting or, as necessary, the Agenda for the next subsequent meeting(s), with any new timely requests added to the end of the list of pending Citizen’s Agenda items in the order received.
+Any requested item not included on the agenda due to the collective time limit and maximum number of items specified herein being exceeded, shall, subject to such time limit and maximum number of items applied to each Agenda for a subsequent regular meeting, move in the same order received by the City Clerk to the Agenda for the next regular meeting or, as necessary, the Agenda for the next subsequent meeting(s), with any new timely requests added to the end of the list of pending Citizen's Agenda items in the order received.

 Any person may have no more than one Agenda item request pending at a time and the City Clerk shall not accept a new request from a person that has a request pending.

 ## Part IV.
 Conduct of Meetings